 What is a carotid endarterectomy?

-For a carotid endarterectomy, your doctor will surgically remove plaque that builds up inside the carotid artery.
+During a carotid endarterectomy, your healthcare provider will surgically remove plaque that builds up inside the carotid artery.
 He or she will make an incision on the side of the neck over the affected carotid artery.
 The artery is opened and the plaque removed.
-Your doctor will stitch the artery back together, restoring normal blood flow to the brain.
+Your healthcare provider will stitch the artery back together.
+This restores normal blood flow to the brain.
 You may have this procedure while you are awake under local anesthesia or while you are asleep under general anesthesia.

 Why might I need a carotid endarterectomy?

 Narrowing of the carotid arteries is most often caused by atherosclerosis.
 This is a buildup of plaque in the inner lining of the artery.
 Plaque is made up of fatty substances, cholesterol, cellular waste products, calcium, and fibrin.
 Atherosclerosis, or "hardening of the arteries," can affect arteries throughout the body.
 Carotid artery disease is similar to coronary artery disease, in which blockages form in the arteries of the heart, and may cause a heart attack.
 In the brain, it can lead to stroke.

 The brain needs a constant supply of oxygen and nutrients to function.
 Even a brief break in blood supply can cause problems.
 Brain cells start to die after just a few minutes without blood or oxygen.
 If the narrowing of the carotid arteries becomes severe enough to block blood flow, or a piece of plaque breaks off and blocks blood flow to the brain, a stroke may happen.